During a User Journey test, if a page is unable to fully render after 30 seconds, the test will fail and display the following message:

 Page loading timed out.
 This often occurs because one or more files were still loading after 30 seconds – please check for other errors

-Identify Slow Resources
+Identify Slow Elements

-Unfortunately we can only detect slow loading resources if the initial request has completed before the timeout, otherwise we have no record of it.
+Unfortunately we can only detect slow loading elements if the initial request has completed before the timeout, otherwise we have no record of it.
 If this is the case, open the website in your browser and use the network inspector tool to watch the page load.
-Wait for it to fully load (this may take over a minute), any resources that take longer than 30 seconds to load are ones that will cause the Journey to fail.
+Wait for it to fully load (this may take over a minute), any elements that take longer than 30 seconds to load are ones that will cause the Journey to fail.

 Solutions